gabrielsoltz/metahub/README.md

 ## Security Hub Filtering

-MetaHub supports KEY=VALUE filtering for AWS Security Hub, the same way you would filter using AWS cli.
+MetaHub supports KEY=VALUE filtering for AWS Security Hub, the same way you would filter using AWS CLI.

-- `./metahub --list-findings --sh-filters <KEY=VALUE>`
+`./metahub --list-findings --sh-filters <KEY=VALUE>`

-The default filters (without passing any filter): `RecordState=ACTIVE WorkflowStatus=NEW ProductName="Security Hub"`
+Default Filters (without passing any): `RecordState=ACTIVE WorkflowStatus=NEW ProductName="Security Hub"`

-Passing filters using this option resets the default filters, so if you want to add filters to the default one you need to add them as well to your filter.
+Passing filters using this option resets the default filters, so if you want to add filters to the defaults one, you need to add them to your filter.

+For example, adding SeverityLabel to the defaults filters:

+`./metahub --list-findings --sh-filters RecordState=ACTIVE WorkflowStatus=NEW ProductName="Security Hub" SeverityLabel=CRITICAL`

-Filters are defined as key=value, if a value contains spaces, you should define it with double quotes: KeyToFilter="this is a value"
+Filters are defined as key=value.
+If a value contains spaces, you should use it with double quotes: KeyToFilter="this is a value."

 Use cases examples:

-- Severity:
+- Filter by Severity:

 `./metaHub --list-findings --sh-filters RecordState=ACTIVE WorkflowStatus=NEW ProductName="Security Hub" SeverityLabel=CRITICAL`

-- Account:
+- Filter by AWS Account:

 `./metaHub --list-findings --sh-filters RecordState=ACTIVE WorkflowStatus=NEW ProductName="Security Hub" SeverityLabel=CRITICAL AwsAccountId=1234567890`

-- Check Title:
+- Filter by Check Title:

 `./metahub --list-findings --sh-filters RecordState=ACTIVE WorkflowStatus=NEW ProductName="Security Hub" Title="EC2.22 Unused EC2 security groups should be removed"`

-- Resource Type:
+- Filter by AWS Resource Type:

 `./metahub --list-findings --sh-filters RecordState=ACTIVE WorkflowStatus=NEW ProductName="Security Hub" ResourceType=AwsEc2SecurityGroup`

-- Resource Id:
+- Filter by Resource Id:

 `./metahub --list-findings --sh-filters RecordState=ACTIVE WorkflowStatus=NEW ProductName="Security Hub" ResourceId="arn:aws:ec2:eu-west-1:01234567890:security-group/sg-01234567890"`